moleculerjs/site/source/0.12/docs/service.md

 ```

 ### Load with Moleculer Runner (recommended)
-We recommend to use the new [Moleculer Runner](runner.html) to start a ServiceBroker and load services.
+We recommend to use the [Moleculer Runner](runner.html) to start a ServiceBroker and load services.
 [Read more about Moleculer Runner](runner.html).
+It is the easiest way to start a node.

 ## Hot reloading services
 When you are developing your microservices project would be useful a hot reload function which reloads your services when you modify it.
 Moleculer has a built-in hot-reloading function.
 You can enable it in broker options or in [Moleculer Runner](runner.html).